mimanjh/426_final/README.md

 * **title_Software Engineer**: binary variable of the person is Software Engineer or not (1,0)
 * **title_Software Engineering Manager**: binary variable of the person is Software Engineering Manager or not (1,0)

-With further inspection of the dataset, we realized that there are duplicates within some variables of the dataset.
-The duplicates mostly showed up within the education status of the given person.
-For example, if someone had a bachelors (1) and a masters (1) then we reclassify that row that they only have a masters (1) and not bachelors (0).\
+With further inspection of the dataset, we found duplicates within the education features of the dataset that we thought were unnecessary for the analysis and would introduced unwanted bias into the data.
+For example, if someone had a bachelors (1) and a masters (1) it is possible that this observation would affect the results of both the education, we reclassified that row to only have a masters (1) and not bachelors (0).  \
 Also, we removed rows that contained zero within the base salary variable.
 We then noticed that there are also zero values for some 'yearsofexperience' and 'yearsatcompany' variables.
 In this case, we will assume that they are newly hired people and will not drop those 0 values.
 Because there would be a correlation between the companies and the location of where the companies are based in in relation to the total yearly compensation variable, we decided to drop the location variable.